 This research will review some of the top Java frameworks.
 First off, let’s find out what a framework means.
-Software frameworks are used to build APIs and other services for web, for example.
+Software frameworks are used to build APIs and other services for the web, for example.
 It is considered that frameworks can ease the work of developers.
-Among the helpful things, frameworks offer is the ability to use libraries and databases, the ability of use for both dynamic and static sites.
-Below are Java enterprise frameworks that might be of interest for Diceus blog readers.
+Among the helpful things, frameworks offer is the ability to use libraries and databases, the ability to use for both dynamic and static sites.
+Below are Java enterprise frameworks that might be of interest to DICEUS blog readers.

 An enterprise app is all about business solutions.
 In the modern professional workplace, enterprise applications are sophisticated, adaptable, scalable, and goal-focused.
 They can be delivered to various platforms crosswise over corporate systems, intranets, or the Internet.
 They are information-driven, easy to use, and should meet stringent prerequisites for security, organization, maintenance, etc. To put it plainly, they are exceptionally intricate frameworks.

 Building enterprise applications implies fulfilling hundreds or thousands of particular needs.
 In addition, each framework choice you make to fulfill every need influences numerous requirements, regularly in ways that are hard to comprehend or foresee — and the inability to meet any of these prerequisites can mean the failure of the whole task!
 So, if you are looking for the best match framework for your enterprise solution keep reading to learn about the advantages and disadvantages of 10 top web application development tools.

 #1 JSF – (JavaServer Faces) – Java web application framework

 JavaServer Faces is another popular framework supported by Oracle.
 It is easy to as Oracle has provided clear guidelines.
 Among the key advantages of the framework, there are rich libraries and tools.
 It also uses server pages and supports Facelets & XUL.